acho3883/thesisA/README.md

 1. Explored different participant filtering options.
 2. Database corrupted.
 Reimported to a new workspace.
 3. Discussion with Intersective.
-4. Retrieved new list of participants, stored in 'new' database and csv, but yet to figure out how to filter out mentors.
+4. Retrieved new list of participants, stored in 'new' database and csv.
 5. Start writing scripts for basic plots in R.
 ##########################################################################################################